Hey Kids (Start Here)

 “It’s mysterious,” Newt replies.
 “I can’t tell you what I’m doing here.”

-Mostly because you yourself don’t know, his brain says, chiming in with a classic Gottliebian tonal varietal that Newt’s going to tag ‘disapproving concern.’
+Mostly because you yourself don’t know.
+His brain chimes in with a classic Gottliebian tonal varietal that Newt’s will tag “disapproving concern.”

 “I don’t think you can make it up there,” Chipped Shouldered Smart Mouthed Dark Haired Boy says.
 “You look like crap, man, and it’s three hundred vertical feet of stairs.”

-“Wow, okay there, Chipped Shoulder, tell me what you really think,” Newt says, somewhat offended, because relative to say, one week ago, he looks awesome.
+“Wow, okay there, Chipped Shoulder, tell me what you really think,” Newt says, somewhat offended.
+Relative to say, one week ago, he looks awesome.

 “My name is Thomas,” Chipped Shoulder says.

 “Do you want the rest of my apricots for the road?”
-Aspiring Chemist asks him, casting an indirect vote of confidence.
+Aspiring Chemist asks, casting an indirect vote of confidence.

 “I would love the rest of your apricots,” Newt replies.
 “Thank you.”

 “Do you want my flashlight?”
-Cover Singer asks, casting a second indirect vote of confidence.
+Cover Singer asks, seconding the indirect vote of confidence.

 “I would love to have your flashlight,” Newt replies.

-“Okay,” Newt says, getting to his feet.
+“Okay.”
+Newt gets to his feet.
 “Great.”
 He turns to go, takes a few steps, then turns back.
 “Stay in school.
 Don’t drink until you’re eighteen.
 Twenty-one.
 Whatever.
 Try to kill as few brain cells as possible.
 Do lots of science.
 Science is for everyone, even non-scientists.
 Science is for winners.
 ‘Intellectual Underground’ as a musical subgenre is also for winners.
 Buy my digital albums, maybe, or not, I don’t know.
-Do I even get paid if you buy them?
+Do I get paid if you buy them?
 I’m not sure.
-I should look into this.
+I’ll look into it.
 Getting paid would be nice right about now, as I’m a little bit unemployed.
-Science as a career choice is generally secure though, I don’t want to misrepresent science to you.
-I took a non-traditional route.
-Do whatever you want unless what you want infringes on the individual liberties of parties who don’t agree with you.
+Science as a career choice is generally secure though, or should be.
+I guess.
+Who can really say though, given how much the world seems to love ineffectively Wall-ing off its problems.
+Do whatever you want, unless what you want infringes on the individual liberties of parties who don’t agree with you.
 That’s not cool.
 Critical thinking is always a virtue, anyone who says otherwise is literally or metaphorically selling something.
 I think that’s all I’ve got.”

 “Wow,” Ghost of Grade School Past says.